chaoscarnival/chaos-workshop-guide-2023/README.md

 #### Activity

 - Upon "Launch Experiment", select the appropriate chaos infrastructure (connected in the previous steps) & provide the appropriate `App Namespace` in the `Target Application` section of each individual faults.
+The app labels are already pre-configured to target carts, shipping and ad services.
 Proceed to run the chaos experiment.

 #### Expected Result